Simple Steps To Budget For Travel and Live A More Frugal Life!

 Cheap Vacation Ideas and Budget Travel

 Transportation is usually essential when visiting a new place.
 You most likely do not plan to travel somewhere and just sit in the hotel room.
 Car rentals can be expensive as well, but you can sometimes get a lower cost if you reserve it early or use rewards and/or points.
 Also depending upon your destination, you might consider using the train or bus system.

 Lodging is one of the biggest expenses you can incur while traveling.
 Especially in places like Hawaii.
 As a youth, I chose places where I knew people who lived there.
 My first trip to California entailed visiting relatives.
-Additionally, one of our trips to Maui, Hawaii, we stayed in a condo; which was lower cost than a hotel, at that time.
-Consider signing up for a hotel reward program.
+Additionally, one of our trips to Maui, Hawaii, we stayed in someone’s condo; which was lower cost than a hotel at that time.
+Consider signing up for a hotel reward program as well.

 More suggestions below:

 - Stay with relatives or friends